ddcroft73/weather-app/readme.md

    - Hour by hour weather with icons for the next 48 hours.
  - Descriptive background inages that change by the weather.
  - Colors update and highlight depending on the weather.
+ - Alerts
+  - When there is sever weather a modal will popup displaying this.